DalaiLlaama/golang-sample/README.md

 Tests: I tested basic operation of the 3 end points, along with a few edge cases and error cases.
 I added
 	enough articles to test that the stated limit of 10 article IDs was honoured in the /tag response.
 I used the Postman tool for REST requests, which allowed me to quickly repeat a series of requests.

+Timing: I took about 8 hours to set up Go, learn some basics, and work through some exercises.
+Time for implementation of the service was probably 3-4 hours.

 Installing and running:

-- Clone from github to your local environment.
+- Download from github to your local environment.
+The URL is https://github.com/DalaiLlaama/golang-sample
-- Open a terminal/command line session and cd to the 'rest-server' folder.
+- Open a terminal/command line session and cd to the 'golang-sample/rest-server' folder.
-- Enter the command 'go build'.
+- Enter the command `go build`.
 This assumes you have the Go environment set up.
-- Enter 'rest-server' to start the service.
+- Enter `rest-server` to start the service.
 The service will bind to localhost port 8080.
 - Using curl or your favourite REST request client, send requests to 'http://localhost:8080'